Pineapple Growing in the Florida Home Landscape

 Forcing (Flowering)

-Pineapple plants may be induced to flower by short day lengths, cool/cold weather, and dry or drought conditions (Table 1 ).
-To produce the biggest and highest quality pineapple fruit, cultural practices before the plant reaches its full size should be aimed at keeping the plant in an active state of vegetative growth.
+Pineapple plants may be induced to flower by short day lengths, cool/cold weather, and dry or drought conditions (Table 1).
+To produce the biggest and highest quality pineapple fruit, cultural practices prior to full plant size should be aimed at keeping the plant in an active state of vegetative growth.
 This may be accomplished by frequent light applications of fertilizer and periodic watering.
 Neglected plants and plants exposed to prolonged drought or cold may be induced to flower early and therefore produce smaller fruit.
+Exposure to cool temperatures may induce flowering before a large plant size is attained, resulting in small fruit.
+To avoid this, on days (or nights) when temperatures are predicted to drop at or below 60°F (15°C) plants should be covered or moved (if in containers) in doors.

-Once the pineapple plant has matured, usually after 14 to 18 months from planting depending upon plant care and temperatures, it may be allowed to flower by exposure to cool temperatures or it may be induced to flower by application of a small amount (pea-sized) of calcium carbide dropped into the center of the rosette of leaves at the top of the plant (Table 1 ).
-The application of carbide should be made at night.
-It will react with water to release acetylene which will induce flowering.
+Once the pineapple plant has matured, usually after 14 to 18 months from planting depending upon whether planted from the crown, slip, or sucker, plant care, and temperatures, it may be allowed to flower by exposure to cool temperatures or it may be induced to flower by application of a small amount (pea-sized) of calcium carbide dropped into the center of the rosette of leaves at the top of the plant (Table 1).
+The application of carbide should be made at night and it will react with water to release acetylene, which will induce flowering.

 The time from flower induction to fruit harvest ranges from 5 to 7 months depending upon variety, weather, and cultural practices.